ElegantEngineeringTech/laravel-media/README.md

 #### Registering Media Conversions

-This package provides common jobs for your conversions to simplify your work:
+This package provides common converions to simplify your work:

--   `MediaConversionImage`: This job optimizes, resizes, or converts any image using `spatie/image`.
+-   `MediaConversionImage`: This conversion optimizes, resizes, or converts any image using `spatie/image`.
--   `MediaConversionVideo`: This job optimizes, resizes, or converts any video using `pbmedia/laravel-ffmpeg`.
+-   `MediaConversionVideo`: This conversion optimizes, resizes, or converts any video using `pbmedia/laravel-ffmpeg`.
+-   `MediaConversionAudio`: This conversion optimizes, resizes, converts or extract any audio using `pbmedia/laravel-ffmpeg`.
--   `MediaConversionPoster`: This job extracts a poster using `pbmedia/laravel-ffmpeg`.
+-   `MediaConversionPoster`: This conversion extracts a poster using `pbmedia/laravel-ffmpeg`.

 ```php
 namespace App\Models;